sohanrahat/sohanrahat/README.md

 ---

-I’m a photographer-turned-developer based in Dhaka, Bangladesh, passionate about building robust, user-friendly web applications.
-After completing an intensive 6-month journey mastering modern web technologies, I’m eager to contribute to a forward-thinking team.
+I am a web developer based in Dhaka, Bangladesh, focused on building robust, user-friendly web applications.
+My background as a photographer and filmmaker gives me a strong eye for design, visual storytelling, and user experience—unique strengths I bring to front-end development.
+Driven by curiosity and a commitment to continuous learning, I combine creative thinking with technical problem-solving and am ready to contribute to a forward-thinking team.
 ---

-### 💡 What I Can Do
+### 💡 Core Skills
 - **Frontend:** React, HTML5, CSS3, JavaScript (ES6+)
 - **Backend:** Node.js, Express.js, REST APIs
 - **Database:** MongoDB